Privacy choices

 Instructions

-1. Enter a hue seed color or use Random to start from a new sample color.
+1. Enter a hue seed color or use Random color to test a new sample.

-3. Select OKLCH for perceptual lightness spacing or HSL for familiar CSS-style lightness spacing.
+3. Use OKLCH for perceptual lightness spacing or HSL for familiar CSS-style lightness spacing.

 How it fits